numalariamodeling/faculty-enrich-2022/content/lessons/_index.md

     + The reports/outputs: JSON/CSV outputs
     + The interventions: (To be covered in following weeks)
 - Create demographics and climate files, incorporate into simulation (Obj 2d)
-- Specify and obtain specific outputs (Obj 2d)
+- Grab and plot outputs (Obj 2d)
+    + InsetChart
+    + MalariaSummaryReport

 **Week 3: Interventions in EMOD**